Isha-Guptaa/nextflow_VCF-to-CSV/README.md

 PRE-REQUISITE:
 1)Nextflow requires Bash 3.2 (or later) and Java 11 (or later, up to 21) to be installed.
+# steps:
-2)Download the executable package in your terminal window:
+1)Download the executable package in your terminal window:

 wget -qO- https: #get.nextflow.io | bash